-{\it Conclusion---} We have proposed a novel quantum error-correcting scheme via the multi-particle discrete-time quantum walk.
-Our scheme utilizes the quantum spatial distribution to implement the redundant encoding, which allows Shor's nine-qubit code to be realized with only three particles.
-Furthermore, thanks to the gauge symmetry, the required interactions are only between nearest neighbors during encoding and error correction.
-We further show in the end matter that arbitrary operations can be implemented within the same unitary framework.
+{\it Conclusion---}We have proposed a novel quantum error-correcting scheme via the multi-particle discrete-time quantum walk.
+Our scheme utilizes the quantum spatial distribution to implement the error-correcting code resource-efficiently and feasibly, i.e., to implement Shor's nine-qubit code using only three particles while requiring only nearest-neighbor interactions.
+Furthermore, the scheme mainly consists of iterations of three types of quantum walk operators as $\mathcal{C}\rightarrow\mathcal{S}\rightarrow\mathcal{N}\rightarrow\mathcal{C}\cdots$, allowing us to take the continuous-time limit and to derive ultrafast quantum error correction.
+The present study also offers the crucial insight that the gauge symmetry within the stabilizer formalism~\cite{gottesman1998theory,poulin2005stabilizer,dauphinais2024stabilizer} is an essential ingredient for our scheme to achieve the resilience against dominant errors $E_\mathcal{C}$ and $E_\mathcal{S}$.

+Here, the companion paper~\cite{asaka2026toward} further enhances this insight by providing a unified correctable noise model which is otherwise uncorrectable without the symmetry.
+Furthermore, this paper proposes an implementation of logical Toffoli and Hadamard gates using quantum spatial distribution over the nested squares; if we succeed in reformulating the implementation as iterations of $\mathcal{C}\rightarrow\mathcal{S}\rightarrow\mathcal{N}\rightarrow\mathcal{C}\rightarrow\cdots$, we would derive ultrafast, resource-efficient, and practically feasible fault-tolerant quantum computing.

-\acknowledgements We would like to express our deepest gratitude to Kazumitsu Sakai for his constructive discussions and his thoughtful advice on this letter.
-This work was partially supported by Grant-in-Aid for JSPS Fellows No.{\it 23KJ1962} from the Japan Society for the Promotion of Science.
+\acknowledgements We thank Kazumitsu Sakai for constructive discussions and his thoughtful advice on this paper.
+This work was partially supported by JSPS KAKENHI Grant Numbers 23KJ1962 and 26K17055.